 - Cover slow cooker and set to Low for 6-8 hours, or High for 4-6 hours.

 - Check on curry during the last hour of cooking and stir the ingredients if the curry is starting to stick to the sides.

 - During the last 30 minutes of cooking, remove chicken from the slow cooker and shred it with a fork.
 Place chicken back into the slow cooker for the remaining time.

-- Serve chicken curry with jasmine rice and additional cilantro, if desired, and enjoy!
+Turn off slow cooker and let rest for at least 20 minutes before serving.
+This will help thicken up the sauce.
+Serve chicken curry with jasmine rice and additional cilantro, if desired, and enjoy!